bup/bup/Documentation/bup-index.md

 :   a path to exclude from the backup (can be used more
     than once)

---exclude-file=*filename*
+--exclude-from=*filename*
-:   a file that contains exclude paths
+:   a file that contains exclude paths (can be used more
+    than once)

 -v, --verbose
 :   increase log output during update (can be used more